 Highlighted topics include:

-Latest news on state policies for utility energy efficiency from around the nation
+Latest news on state policies for utility energy efficiency

-Regulatory mechanisms to encourage these programs
+Regulatory mechanisms to encourage utility energy efficiency programs

 Assessing energy efficiency potential